gbayarri/json_generator/README.md

 The *parameter default* must be between parenthesis.
 If it's a text it's highly recommendable to put it between double quotes instead of single ones.

 If there are values they must be a list preceded by the **Values:** expression.

+## Configuration files

+The creation of the configuration files is automatic and the data is taken from the path/to/biobb/package/test/conf.yml file.
+The script will generate a JSON config file for each module with *properties* defined in its parameters.

 ## Credits